 Skin Cancer Surgery

-There are three common types of skin cancer in the UK.
-Basel cell carcinomas, Squamous cell carcinomas (SCC) and Melanoma.
-At Kinvara Private Hosptial we offer procedures to remove these types of skin cancer.
+There are 3 types of skin cancer that are common in the UK.
+Basel cell carcinomas, Squamous cell carcinomas (SCC) & Melanoma.

 SCCs can be cured if they are detected early and appropriate treatment undertaken.